opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Identity provider metadata

-A SAML identity provider (IdP) provides a SAML 2.0 metadata file describing the IdP'ss capabilities and configuration.
+A SAML identity provider (IdP) provides a SAML 2.0 metadata file describing the IdP's capabilities and configuration.
 The Security plugin can read IdP metadata either from a URL or a file.
-Which way to choose depends on your IdP and your preferences.
+The choice that you make depends on your IdP and your preferences.
 The SAML 2.0 metadata file is required.

 Name | Description
 :--- | :---
-idp.metadata_file | The path to the SAML 2.0 metadata file of your IdP.
+`idp.metadata_file` | The path to the SAML 2.0 metadata file of your IdP.
 Place the metadata file in the `config` directory of Open Distro for Elasticsearch.
 The path has to be specified relative to the `config` directory.
-Required if `idp.metadata_url` is not set. idp.metadata_url | The SAML 2.0 metadata URL of your IdP.
+Required if `idp.metadata_url` is not set.
+`idp.metadata_url` | The SAML 2.0 metadata URL of your IdP.
 Required if `idp.metadata_file` is not set.

 ## IdP and service provider entity ID

 An entity ID is a globally unique name for a SAML entity, either an IdP or a service provider (SP).
 The IdP entity ID is usually provided by your IdP.
 The SP entity ID is the name of the configured application or client in your IdP.
-We recommend adding a new application for Kibana and using the URL of your Kibana installation as SP entity ID.
+We recommend adding a new application for Kibana and using the URL of your Kibana installation as the SP entity ID.

 Name | Description
 :--- | :---
-idp.entity_id | The entity ID of your IdP.
-Required. sp.entity_id | The entity ID of the service provider.
+`idp.entity_id` | The entity ID of your IdP.
 Required.
+`sp.entity_id` | The entity ID of the service provider.
+Required.

 ## Kibana settings

-The Web Browser SSO profile works by exchanging information via HTTP GET or POST.
+The Web Browser SSO Profile exchanges information through HTTP GET or POST.
 For example, after you log in to your IdP, it sends an HTTP POST back to Kibana containing the SAML response.
 You must configure the base URL of your Kibana installation where the HTTP requests are being sent to.

 Name | Description
 :--- | :---
-kibana_url | The Kibana base URL.
+`kibana_url` | The Kibana base URL.
 Required.

 ## Username and Role attributes

-Subjects (i.e. usernames) are usually stored in the `NameID` element of a SAML response:
+Subjects (for example, user names) are usually stored in the `NameID` element of a SAML response:

 ```
 <saml2:Subject>